Last Updated on

 What was even more interesting was the most common cause of wedding ring rash.
 White Gold.
 Yup.
 Turns out jewelry makers often use nickel to make yellow gold appear silver in color.
 And since nickel is the most common metal allergy, it makes sense that so many people have a “wedding ring allergy.”

 Many people, myself included, don’t have a severe allergy to nickel, but may still be sensitive to nickel.
-When a piece of jewelry made from nickel is worn from time to time, it may not trigger a reaction, but with a wedding ring worn daily, it can certainly trigger an allergic reaction over time.
+When a piece of jewelry made from nickel is worn from time to time, it may not trigger a reaction, but with a wedding ring worn daily, it can certainly trigger an allergic reaction and wedding ring dermatitis.
 And if you are truly allergic to nickel, then white gold is certainly off limits.

 When I have a flare up, I’ve found removing the ring allows the skin time to heal.
 If I continue to wear my wedding ring, my rash will only worsen.
 I’ve been using Organic Manuka Skin Soothing Cream to relieve my red, irritated skin.
 If I let it go too long and my rash is really severe, wearing eczema gloves at night with the cream really helps.